Editorial · May 2026

 The ESPR Regulation — What Is Already Law

-Master list of data categories that Delegated Acts can draw from: product & operator identification (UPI, UOI, UFI, GTIN, TARIC), compliance & safety (EU Declaration, Substances of Concern incl.
+Annex III and Article 7 define the master list of data categories every product DPP can draw from: product & operator identification (UPI, UOI, UFI, GTIN, TARIC), compliance & safety (EU Declaration, Substances of Concern incl.
 REACH SVHCs), circularity & lifecycle information, and technical/voluntary information.

 Layer 2

-The JRC Preparatory Study — What Is Proposed for Textiles
+The JRC Studies — What Is Proposed for Textiles

 Layer 3